Loading

 Sponsors

-The German partners of the ANICA project are supported by the Federal Ministry of Economic Affairs and Climate Action on the basis of a decision of the German Bundestag.
-The project ANICA is funded through the ACT programme (Accelerating CCS Technologies, Horizon2020 Project No 294766).
-Financial contributions made from the German Federal Ministry of Economic Affairs and Climate Action, the Department for Business, Energy and Industrial Strategy of the United Kingdom and the Greek General Secretariat for Research and Technology.
+The German partners of the ANICA project were supported by the Federal Ministry of Economic Affairs and Climate Action on the basis of a decision of the German Bundestag.
+The project ANICA was funded through the ACT programme (Accelerating CCS Technologies, Horizon2020 Project No 294766).
+Financial contributions were made from the German Federal Ministry of Economic Affairs and Climate Action, the Department for Business, Energy and Industrial Strategy of the United Kingdom and the Greek General Secretariat for Research and Technology.

 Person to contact